- Council:Port Phillip cit y coun cil

-From the architect.
+Text description provided by the architects.
 It has inspired a dedicated fan web-site, generations of fancy-dress costumes and countless YouTube tribute videos, and now a building.
 That’s right, Luna, Elenberg Fraser’s new four storey residential project on Barkly Street, St Kilda, is based on Princess Leia’s infamous ‘dancing girl’ gold bikini, featured in Star Wars, Episode VI: Return of the Jedi.
 While Luna’s curvaceous form echoes thedraping lines of Leia’s usual white robes, the shimmering gold glass and metal mesh materials are matched perfectly with the colours and textures of the gold brassiere.

 Callum says that “the science of the building is the science of perception”.
 The metallic skin seems almost intangible, hovering between reality and fantasy – a comment on the tension between the interior and exterior self.
 How much of ourselves do we reveal; what is introverted and what is extraverted?